 Many people, and organizations, consider IG and data governance as the same thing.
 Although both are essential for companies to achieve their business objectives, and despite some overlap between them, they are not identical.

-In short, data governance keeps garbage from getting in, while IG refers to the decisions you make in using data.
+In short, data governance keeps rubbish from getting in, while IG refers to the decisions you make in using data.

 Here are some examples of the types of activities involved in both areas to help illustrate the differences.